drs021/codewars-solutions/README.md

 # codewars-solutions
-Problems/Challenges solved using Python Fundamentals
+Codewars.com provides users with problems or challenges that can be solved using programming fundamentals.
+In this repository, Python was used exclusively.